xzyqiu/TermTalk/README.md

 # 🗨️ Secure Encrypted CLI Messaging

-**Terminal Chat** is a lightweight, end-to-end encrypted messaging app that runs entirely in your terminal.
+**TermiTalk** is a lightweight, end-to-end encrypted messaging app that runs entirely in your terminal.
 It lets two users communicate securely over a direct socket connection — no servers, no cloud, just your terminal and an IP address.

 ## 🔒 Features